dariusf/fable/test/examples.t/crime.md

 - `?reached(bed_knowledge, 'body_on_bed') && !reached(bed_knowledge, 'murdered_in_bed')`
-    'The body was moved to the bed at some point.' `1` 'And then moved back to the floor.'
+    'The body was moved to the bed at some point.' `1` 'The body was moved to the bed at some point,' I told him.
+'And then moved back to the floor.'
     'Why?'
     - 'I don't know.' `1`
         Joe nods.
 'All right.'